aucchen/neoint_webring/README.md

 Send a pull request to [members.csv](https://github.com/aucchen/neoint_webring/blob/main/_data/members.csv), adding a new row with the same format as the existing rows.

-You can also send an email at [neointeractives@gmail.com] with your sulg, website's name, and website's URL.
+You can also send an email to neointeractives@gmail.com with your slug, website's name, and website's URL.

 ## Widgets